-[14] I have decided to deal with the two grounds of appeal together since I consider them to be inter - related.
+[18] I have decided to deal with the two grounds of appeal together since I consider them to be inter - related.
 Article 28 (1) of the Constitution of the Republic of Uganda, 1995, provides that in the determination of civil rights and obligations or any criminal charge, a person shall be entitled to a fair, speedy and public hearing before an independent and impartial Court or tribunal established by law.
 The right to a fair hearing encompasses that a decision is not made against a party unless they have been given prior notice of the cases against them, a fair opportunity is given to them to answer the allegation made against them and they are given an opportunity to present their own case.

-[15] In the instant case, the Chief Magistrate held that the suit land is part of Abera forest reserve.
+[19] In the instant case, the Chief Magistrate held that the suit land is part of Amuka Central Forest Reserve.
 He further held that it is the Appellants who encroached on the forest reserve and therefore they are trespassers.
-His ruling was only based on a preliminary survey report which was inconclusive and not even admitted in evidence.
+His ruling was only based on a preliminary survey report which was inconclusive.
 The report indicated that there was remaining work which was to be done including, opening boundaries; cutting lines; and replacing missing beacons.

+[20] I have not found any merit in the submissions of counsel for the 1st Respondent that the court appointed a neutral surveyor.
+In fact, the certified record of proceedings before the Chief Magistrate clearly shows that on the 19th August 2020 counsel for the 1st Appellant informed the Chief Magistrate that the parties had failed to agree on a surveyor.
+The record of proceedings does not also show that the surveyor took oath and he testified.
 The Appellants were never given any opportunity to present their own case or to challenge the allegation in the report by producing their evidence or cross-examining the surveyor.
 The procedure adopted by the Chief Magistrate was strange and breached all tenets of a fair hearing.
 This clearly resulted into a miscarriage of justice to the Appellants.